IPSAS (Accruals Basis) - Essentials (online)

 Each module will be examined separately and a Certificate of Completion provided once the exam for that module is passed.
 The pass mark is 70% and one re-take is permitted for each exam.
 On passing the final exam you will be awarded a CPE certificate for that module.
 Once all 10 modules have been completed you will also be awarded an IPSAS Essentials Certificate.

-Once the 5 weeks with the instructor and weekly webinars have been completed, you can continue to work on the ten modules and complete them at your own pace, gathering all ten certificates one at a time as you complete each module.
+Once the 5 weeks with the instructor have been completed, you can continue to work on the ten modules and complete them at your own pace, gathering all ten certificates one at a time as you complete each module.
 You will have up to 1 year from the start date of the course to pass the exams, if necessary.

 All course content may be accessed through any device: desktop, laptop, tablet or smartphone so you can learn whenever and wherever you wish.